himanshubhardwaz/gmeet-auto-mute/README.md

 ## Usage

 1. Click the GMeet Auto Mute extension icon in your Chrome toolbar to open the popup.
-2. In the popup, you will find two main features:
+2. In the popup, you will find its main feature:
-   - **Auto Mute**: Automatically mutes audio and video when joining Google Meet meetings.
-Toggle it on or off.
    - **Create new meet**: Clicking this button will open a new Google Meet in a new tab, automatically mute audio and video (which you can toggle off using the provided extension toggle), and copy the meeting link for you to easily share with others.
 3. Customize the extension settings according to your preferences.
 4. Enjoy a seamless Google Meet experience with automatic audio and video mute!